-The Lower Mainland has hundreds of top attractions including museums, parks, beaches, ski hills and historic sites.
+The Lower Mainland has hundreds of top attractions including museums, parks, beaches, ski hills and gardens.
 Here are Vancouver’s top 24 places.

 24 Best Vancouver Attractions

 - Bloedel Conservatory – an indoor garden at the top of Queen Elizabeth Park.
 It’s home to more than 100 exotic birds and 500 species of tropical plants.
 It’s in a glass-domed heritage building and boasts amazing views of Vancouver from just outside its entrance.

 - Britannia Mine – a historical copper mine museum located up the Sea to Sky Highway 45 minutes from Vancouver.

 - Burnaby Village Museum – a reconstructed historical village.